Alluxio/alluxio/docs/en/compute/Hadoop-MapReduce.md

 downloaded from Alluxio [download page](http://www.alluxio.org/download).
 Alternatively, advanced users can compile this client jar from the source code by following the [instructions]({{ site.baseurl }}{% link en/contributor/Building-Alluxio-From-Source.md %}).
-* In order to run some simple map-reduce examples, we also recommend you download the [map-reduce examples jar](http://mvnrepository.com/artifact/org.apache.hadoop/hadoop-mapreduce-examples) based on your hadoop version, or if you are using Hadoop 1, this [examples jar](http://mvnrepository.com/artifact/org.apache.hadoop/hadoop-examples/1.2.1).
+* In order to run map-reduce examples, we also recommend you download the [map-reduce examples jar](http://mvnrepository.com/artifact/org.apache.hadoop/hadoop-mapreduce-examples) based on your Hadoop version, or if you are using Hadoop 1, this [examples jar](http://mvnrepository.com/artifact/org.apache.hadoop/hadoop-examples/1.2.1).

 ## Basic Setup